 Results obtained from the study of updraft objects identified in Figs. 8b and 10b are generalized to all updraft objects located in the vicinity of observations at 16:00 UTC.
 Three main regions of organized convection are selected (Fig. 10a).
 The first region (in blue) covers much of the eastern edge of the low-level jet, where banded convection occurs.
 The second region (in dark green) covers the northwestern part of the low-level jet core, where mid-level convection takes place.
 The third region (in yellow) covers the southwestern part of the low-level jet, where frontal convection is found.
-Note that the three regions largely encompass the rapid segments occurring at 16:00 UTC.
+Note that the three regions largely encompass the rapid segments occurring in the vicinity of observations at 16:00 UTC.
 The isolated shallow convective cells identified before are partly included in the frontal convection region but do not significantly contribute and are too rare to constitute an extra category.

 The three selected regions contain about the same number of rapid segments (\sim 2800).
 Time evolutions of altitude and PV are shown in Fig. 11 along the corresponding trajectories associated with each region.
 The altitude (Fig. 11a) confirms the location of the three convection categories at 16:00 UTC.
 All categories show consistent evolution with small interquartile range and are thus relevant.
-Banded convection (in blue) and frontal convection (in yellow) originate in the lower troposphere at 10:00 UTC.
-The banded convective trajectories slowly ascend the lower layers of the troposphere and are located at $z\sim$ 1.5 km on average at 15:00 UTC while the frontal convective trajectories have not started their ascent yet.
-Both categories finally undergo a rapid rise between 15:00 and 17:00 UTC and reach higher altitudes ($z\sim$ 3 km and $z\sim$ 2 km on average for the banded convective cells and the frontal convective cells, respectively) before stabilizing in the lower troposphere until 22:00 UTC.
-The mid-level convective trajectories are already located at 3<z<4 km on average at 10:00 UTC and rise to 7-8 km of altitude on average at 22:00 UTC.
+Banded convection (in blue) and frontal convection (in yellow) originate in the lower troposphere at $10:00\,\mathrm{UTC}$.
+The banded convective trajectories slowly ascend the lower layers of the troposphere and are located at $z\sim1.5\,\mathrm{km}$ on average at $15:00\,\mathrm{UTC}$ while the frontal convective trajectories have not started their ascent yet.
+Both categories finally undergo a rapid rise between $15:00\,\mathrm{and}\,17:00\,\mathrm{UTC}$ and reach higher altitudes ($z\sim3\,\mathrm{km}$ and $z\sim2\,\mathrm{km}$ on average for the banded convective cells and the frontal convective cells, respectively) before stabilizing in the lower troposphere until $22:00\,\mathrm{UTC}$.
+The mid-level convective trajectories are already located at $3< z<4\,\mathrm{km}$ on average at $10:00\,\mathrm{UTC}$ and rise to $7-8\,\mathrm{km}$ of altitude on average at $22:00\,\mathrm{UTC}$.
 These results suggest that trajectories associated with banded and frontal convection at lower levels encounter shallow convection rather than actual WCB ascent.
 In contrast, trajectories associated with mid-level convection reach typical heights of WCB outflow and thus likely belong to full tropospheric ascents.

 Time evolutions of PV for the banded and frontal convection show positive peaks between 1 and 1.5 PVU on average at 16:00 UTC during the quick rise (in blue and yellow in Fig. 11b).
 The third quartile indicates PV values greater than 4 PVU in the frontal convective regions.
 This demonstrates that PV is created in these two convective regions.
-In contrast, the time evolution of PV for the mid-level convection shows a decrease until $16:00\,\mathrm{UTC}$, when its average reaches zero and the first quartile even shows a negative peak below $-1\,\mathrm{PVU}$ (in green).
+In contrast, the time evolution of PV for the mid-level convection shows a decrease until 16:00 UTC, when its average reaches zero and the first quartile even shows a negative peak below -1 PVU (in green).
 This differs from the evolution at low levels, which matches the typical increase below the heating maximum and decrease above (Wernli and Davies, 1997).
-Instead, the evolution at mid levels is similar to that shown by Oertel et al. (2020) (see their Figure 12), who found trajectories that acquire a negative PV value when they pass to the left of a convective updraft region.
+Instead, the evolution at mid levels is similar to that found by Oertel et al. (2020) for trajectories passing through a region under convective influenceshown by Oertel et al. (2020) (see their Figure 12), who found trajectories that acquire a negative PV value when they pass to the left of a convective updraft region.